muke1908/chat-e2ee/service/README.md

 ```
 `on-alice-disconnect` - receiver left/disconnected from the link
 `limit-reached` - 2 users already join a link
-`delivered` - a message is delivered to receiver  callback returns the ID of the message that's delivered.
+`delivered` - a message is delivered to the receiver  callback returns the ID of the message that's delivered.
 ```
 chate2ee.on('delivered', (id) => {
     console.log('delivered',id)